minhnh/hbrs_courses/assignment06/README.txt

 The executable will be created inside the bin folder.
 Stay in the build folder and run the program with the following command:

 	./bin/assignment06

+Note: Execution time for A* with misplaced tiles took 744180 ms (12.4 minutes)